hyperledger/iroha/docs/source/references/config.md

 ### `sumeragi.block_time_ms`

-Amount of time peer waits for the `CreatedBlock` message after getting a `TransactionReceipt`
+The period of time a peer waits for the `CreatedBlock` message after getting a `TransactionReceipt`

 Has type `u64`.
 Can be configured via environment variable `SUMERAGI_BLOCK_TIME_MS`